isomerpages/nlb-biblioasia/_podcast/The Lost Gold Coins/Transcript.md

 harder to study because obviously there are fewer written records about it.
 But they use these cowrie shells during the slave trade, and they use them all up to like the mid-19th century.
 And so in Singapore there’re some remnants of it.
-You can see it’s often mentioned, cowrie shells, in trading reports.
+You can see they are often mentioned, cowrie shells, in trading reports.
 But to what extent and how big the trade was, that’s a question to be answered.
 So that’s something that I’d be interested in studying.
 Yeah.</p>
 <p></p>
 <p><strong>Jimmy</strong>